CapyRobot/blog/source/_posts/pnet_example.md

 ### Tokens

 Tokens carry information about each entity(s) it represents on the net.
-Suppose all skills are executed using, e.g., HTTP requests; the tokens should carry the info necessary info for sending the request to the correct location.
-By representing tokens using a generic dictionary-like structure, the following could represent the token structure used for all robots.
+Suppose all skills are executed using, e.g., HTTP requests; the tokens should carry the necessary info for sending the request to the correct location.
+By representing token data using a generic dictionary-like structure, the following could represent the structure used for all robots.

 ```json
 {